 In this book, James Allen has thrown lots of golden nuggets of wisdom that fall in the domain of spirituality.
 Which deals with perplexing life issues.

-Since this book is way too broad to be summarized, I've written this summary in a different style.
+Since this book is way too broad to be summarized, I’ve written this summary differently.